overmet15/Music/README.md

 However, remixing, and using in you projects IS ALLOWED ASLONG AS THE CREATOR(s) ARE CREDITED.

 IF YOU PLAN ON USING ANYTHING, MAKE SURE IT DOESNT BELONG TO OTHER PROJECT.
-AND IF YOU WANT TO USE SOMETHING FROM SKETCHES, EXCEPT ME TO RELEASE SOMETHING SIMILAR IN FUTURE.
+AND IF YOU WANT TO USE SOMETHING FROM DRAFTS, EXCEPT ME TO RELEASE SOMETHING SIMILAR IN FUTURE.

 ## Sketches
-Sketches are unfinished, or test projects.
+Drafts are unfinished, or test projects.
 I may never use them, i may will release them, or maybe even bundle with other song, who knows.
 However, they may be randomly updated, so, except seing small sketch turn into big song or bunch of trash.

 ## DAW(s) & Software